ezylang/EvalEx/docs/configuration/configuration.md

 ### RegEx Timeout in Milliseconds[^4]

 Defines the maximum execution time allowed for a single regular expression matching operation.

-This parameter serves as a critical security boundary to stop Catastrophic Backtracking, which can freeze the CPU and lead to Denial of Service (DoS) attacks.
+This parameter serves as a critical operational security breaker to bound Catastrophic Backtracking, which can otherwise consume excessive CPU resources and lead to Denial of Service (DoS) attacks.

+Setting this value to 0 or any negative number disables the timeout enforcement completely, allowing regular expression evaluations to run without any time constraints.
 The default value is 100 milliseconds.

 [^4]: Since 3.6.3